vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 1. How to use the Bixolon SRP-Q300 printer
 2. How to print tables
-3. How to use raw ESC/POS commands, if a command is not available as a simplified command
+3. How to use pure ESC/POS commands, if a command is not available as a simplified command

 ## Bixolon SRP-Q300